 Johnny says snidely.
 But he still gives them a table.

-And he proceeds to fall in love with Dale, who seems to return his affections.
+He proceeds to fall in love with Dale, who seems to return his affections.

 Marie notices Johnny’s feelings for Dale.
 And she doesn’t like them.